coco-frens/whitepaper/whitepaper.md

 The community aspires to play an integral role in supporting digital artists.
 By acting as ambassadors for COCO, community members will help artists gain recognition and revenue by spreading their art around and pointing interested parties to their points of sale.
 Through marketing, networking and other means, the team will continue to support coco meme artists, and particularly those associated with the original art site: rarecoco.wtf.
 It is also possible for the COCO on ETH community to orchestrate giveaways of this art to add value across the ecosystems.

-### 2.3 Educating Investors
+### 2.3 Education

-A key objective of the Coco Community is to educate investors on the value of investing in digital art within the Web3 space.
+A key objective of the Coco Community is to educate others on collecting digital art and other ways to gain exposure to the Web3 space.
 This involves providing links to educational videos and articles, as well as instructions on safely purchasing digital art.
 This includes cross promoting other COCO products, and helping people find out how to get them.
 Currently there are 5 existing COCO NFT projects: AiCoco, COCO for Ordinals, Snappy Cocos, Coco on ETH, rarecoco.wtf

 ## 3. The Journey of COCO